 If the assignments to b were added later and were expected to be part of each if and else clause (they are indented as such), the above code is incorrect: the assignment to b that was intended to be in the else clause is unconditionally executed.

-6.29 Loop control variables [TEX]
+6.29 Loop control variable abuse [TEX]

 6.29.1 Applicability to language

-C allows the modification of loop control variables within the loop, but can cause unexpected behaviour.
+The vulnerability documented in ISO/IEC 24772-1:2024 6.29 is applicable to C, as the modification of loop control variables within the loop is permitted, which can cause unexpected behaviour.

-Since the modification of a loop control variable within a loop is infrequently encountered, reviewers of C code may not expect it and hence miss noticing the modification or not recognize its significance.
+Since the modification of a loop control variable within a loop is infrequently encountered, reviewers of C code might not expect it and hence miss noticing the modification or not recognize its significance.
 Modifying the loop control variable can cause unexpected results, as in:

 int a,i;